ankurkohli007/Experimental_Robotics_Laboratory_Assignment_I/README.md

 * **Moving for Charging:** This state occurs when the battery is low, and the robot moves towards the charger.
 The ontology is updated during movement until the robot reaches the charger.
 * **Charging Station:** The state activates when the robot reaches the charging station and recharges the battery.
 The battery level is updated over time, and the state transitions to "charged."

+## Component Diagarm

+The component diagram delineates the architecture of the mobile robot system, showcasing key components and their interactions.
+At the core is the ROS SMACH state machine, orchestrating the robot's behavior through modular states and transitions.
+The integration of [armor_py_api](https://github.com/EmaroLab/armor_py_api/blob/master/scripts/armor_api/armor_manipulation_client.py) and ontology construction contributes to the system's semantic understanding, guiding state transitions based on encoded information.
+External user interaction is represented, emphasizing the system's responsiveness to user input and the minimization of wait times.
+The `smach_viewer` is illustrated as an external tool, providing a graphical representation of the state machine for enhanced visualization.
+A dedicated state for battery recharge indicates the system's autonomy in managing energy resources.
+Collectively, the component diagram offers a succinct depiction of the mobile robot's architecture, highlighting the synergy among components for dynamic and user-responsive functionality.

 <p align="center">
   <img width="1000" height="600" src="https://github.com/ankurkohli007/Experimental_Robotics_Laboratory_Assignment_I/blob/55355f42813136c9b120566bc441f17bf19d1ced/v14k.gif">